 Skip to main content

 Every OMS integration is built from a small set of resources.
-The API-managed resources are Customers, Wallets (custodial), Quotes, Transactions, Cash-ins, and Webhooks.
+The API-managed resources are Customers, Wallets (custodial), Counterparties, External Accounts, Virtual Accounts, Deposit Addresses, Quotes, Transactions, Cash-ins, and Webhooks.
 Understanding the relationships between them is the fastest way to design a correct integration.
-Deposit Addresses, Virtual Accounts, and External Accounts appear as concepts that transactions reference, but they are not yet available in the OMS API.
-They are available through early access.

 The entity model